Skip to content

 • Check for tampering.
 Look for stickers placed over original QR codes, especially on parking meters, restaurant tables, and public posters.
 If a code looks like it was pasted over another, don't scan it.

 • Consider the source.
 QR codes from trusted businesses, official packaging, and verified marketing materials are generally safe.
 Be cautious with QR codes from unsolicited emails, random flyers, or unknown sources.
+The FBI specifically warns against scanning codes from unverified origins.
+The FBI specifically warns against scanning codes from unverified origins.

 After You Scan